mblancomu/ticketalia/README.md

 - ROOM as database
 - Coil for images
 - Hilt as Dependency Injector
-- Paging3 as pagination & caching enginee
+- Paging3 as pagination & caching engine
 - Compose for the views
 - Flow/Coroutines
 - Kotlin DSL